Vegan vs Leather Sneakers: What Are The Differences?

 | Environmental Impact | ✅ Less pollution, reduced water consumption | ❌ Deforestation, tanning pollution, high carbon footprint |

-| Textile Innovation | ✅ Apple, cactus, pineapple leather — varied and modern styles | — Traditional material |
+| Textile Innovation | ✅ Apple leather, cactus, pineapple — varied and modern styles | — Traditional material |

-| Durability | ⚠️ Variable — some synthetic leathers wear out faster | ✅ Often robust and durable if well-maintained |
+| Durability | ⚠️ Variable — some faux leathers wear out faster | ✅ Often robust and durable if well maintained |

-| Perception of Quality | ⚠️ Sometimes perceived as less prestigious |
+| Quality Perception | ⚠️ Sometimes perceived as less prestigious |

 ✅ Image of luxury and high-end |